 Mali’s diverse economy and connection to other countries in Africa is a pull for some companies.
 If you’re planning on expanding to Mali to take advantage of new business relationships, offer additional products and services, or establish a global presence, you need a talented team behind you.
 However, if that team includes a foreign workforce, you will need to know how to get a Mali work visa for each worker.

-Types of Mali Work Visas to Choose From
+Types of Work Visas in Mali

 Any individual visiting Mali must obtain a visa from one of the country’s diplomatic missions unless they’re from a visa-exempt country.
 Currently, citizens from 25 countries can travel to Mali without a visa.
 The two main types of visas include business and tourist selections with options for single-entry, multiple-entry, or stays for up to six months.
 It typically takes 10 days to process the visa.